Kata Bella Logo

 Jumpa Lagi Club

-This artsy bunch of genuinely lovely humans runs all sorts of workshops like canvas painting, cake decorating, flower arranging, and more.
+This artsy bunch of genuinely lovely humans run all sorts of workshops like canvas painting, cake decorating, flower arranging, and more.
 “Jumpa Lagi” means “see you again,” which feels fitting for a space that keeps bringing people with shared interests back together.

 From just 100K a session, you get to tap into your creative side while they sort out all the tools (no stress, just show up and have fun).
-They also often collaborate with their chosen venues, so you can sneak in a cheeky food and drink deal while you’re at it – win-win!
+They also often collaborate with their chosen venues, so you can sneak in a cheeky food and drink deal while you’re at it – win win!

 Follow their Instagram @jumpalagiclub to check out their schedule.